Blue Bayou (film): Controversy

-Members of the international Korean adoptee community have criticized the film and called for its boycott, claiming it appropriated adoptee stories without consent and utilized inappropriate promotions, such as a VIP trip giveaway to the location where the film's traumatic events took place.
+Members of the international Korean adoptee community have criticized the film and called for its boycott, claiming it appropriated adoptee stories without consent and used inappropriate promotions, such as a VIP trip giveaway to the location where the film's traumatic events took place.
 Focus Features has since removed the VIP trip promotion.

 Adam Crapser, a Korean adoptee raised in the United States and who was later subject to a high-profile deportation case, claims the movie is largely based upon his personal life story without his consent.
-In 2017, Chon reached out to him on Facebook and indicated that he learned of Crapser’s story in the media.
-Chon wrote, "I feel like everyone in the U.S. should know what happened to you because it’s ridiculous".
-In an interview with NBC News, Crapser stated, “People who have experienced difficult things deserve the dignity to tell their story when and if they’re ready.
-When that is taken away – when personal traumas are forcefully misappropriated for other people’s purposes – it is hurtful.
-I ask Justin and his team to stop using other people’s trauma to support his Hollywood ambitions, and for my friends to speak the truth about this film."
+In 2017, Chon reached out to him on Facebook and indicated that he learned of Crapser's story in the media.
+Chon wrote, "I feel like everyone in the U.S. should know what happened to you because it's ridiculous".
+In an interview with NBC News, Crapser stated, “People who have experienced difficult things deserve the dignity to tell their story when and if they're ready.
+When that is taken away – when personal traumas are forcefully misappropriated for other people's purposes – it is hurtful.
+I ask Justin and his team to stop using other people's trauma to support his Hollywood ambitions, and for my friends to speak the truth about this film."

 Adoptees for Justice, an international nonprofit advocacy group, issued a statement that they were aware Focus Features and director Justin Chon had approached Crapser during development of the film and have since called for a formal public apology and response from Chon.

-Focus Features issued a statement from Adoptee Advocacy, a newly formed group after the film with the support of Focus Features that includes members who consulted during the production, that they “see strong similarities to many of our histories: abusive families, getting in trouble with law, being deported while leaving behind small children.”
-Adoptee Advocacy called the boycott a "devastating gut punch to us.”
+Focus Features issued a statement from Adoptee Advocacy, a newly formed group after the film with the support of Focus Features that includes members who consulted during the production, that they "see strong similarities to many of our histories: abusive families, getting in trouble with law, being deported while leaving behind small children."
+Adoptee Advocacy called the boycott a "devastating gut punch to us."

-In response to the allegations, Chon released a statement saying that as part of his research for the film he had worked with 13 adoptees, and that the film "is not about one person.
+In response to the allegations, Chon released a statement saying that as part of his research for the film. he had worked with 13 adoptees, and that the film "is not about one person.
 From the onset, I did not want this film to solely reflect one individual's details".